jneen/jneen.net/content/posts/2015-03-01-tulip-language.md

 EDIT: I've renamed the language from Unf to Tulip, because some folks pointed out that the old name created an unnecessarily sexualized environment, and I think tulips are pretty.

+EDIT the second: I am no longer interested in feedback about the name.
+It's tulip.
+I like it that way.

 This language is gonna rock, I'm really excited about it.
 I've talked to a number of people about tulip, but this is the first I've sat down and written out what it's going to look like.
 In particular, I owe [Adam Baker][adam-baker] a huge thanks for talking through the first version of this with me in January.

 So here's [tulip][]!